 Like everything, it’s a little different these days.
-You’ll enter the library on the south side of the building (just past the Ezra Cornell mural), sanitize your hands, and be given a “key” and browsing basket.
+You’ll enter the library on the south side of the building (just past the Ezra Cornell mural).
 You’ll be able to browse all of the stacks throughout the library, select items to check out, and then head to the circulation desk.
-Take the items you want for checkout and give staff anything you don’t want in the browsing basket for sanitizing.
 You’ll exit the building through the door facing Green Street.

 A mask covering both your nose and your mouth is required at all times.
 We ask that you practice social distancing and use hand sanitizer before touching any items.

 What else can I do on browsing days?

 Our hold pickup, internet, and copy/fax/print services will be available, as will reference (in the adult, teen, and kids’ areas), and test proctoring (by appointment).

 What are the safety guidelines for Express Browsing?